Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

 Any change to the objective text, baseline, target, target-setting method or data source since the Healthy People 2020 launch.

-The original baseline was revised from 23.3 to 34.6 due to a change in methodology that affects how missing and unknown survey responses are handled.
+In 2013, the original baseline was revised from 23.3 to 34.6 due to a change in methodology that affects how missing and unknown survey responses are handled.
 The target was adjusted from 25.6 to 38.1 to reflect the revised baseline using the original target-setting method.

 Additional resources about the objective.